Stillwell-C/gram-copy/README.md

 Axios is used to make server requests and Tanstack Query is used to cache/invalidate data on the front end.
 I originally attempted to use Redux & RTK query for this, but found the caching system, especially with regard to infinite scrolling, limiting.
 Altering data receieved from the server (such as liking a post or following a user) will update the cache or will invalidate the cache (requiring refetch of some or all of the data).
 This works well for data across the cache in most cases (if you like a post, I intend for all instances of that post to be invalidated including in the multiple types of image feeds and on a user's profile even when this means invalidating a whole feed); however, there may be some limited cases where some cached data is not perfectly updated or cached.
 I hope to continue to hone this feature for better performance and user experience.
 Redux is also used in this application, but the user's JWT access token is the only server data that is stored in the redux store.

 #### Users, Posts, Follows, and Notifications

+To sign in without an account, click the "Try Test Account" button in the side or navigation bar menus.
+Test accounts have some actions which are prohibited, such as changing the password or username and deleting the account.

+Create a new account using the sign up button.
+The sign up page checks and displays email & username availability, fullname compatibility, and password requirements while user makes inputs.

 Users can create and edit their own posts (posts must include an image) and can tag up to 20 users on each post.
 Any logged in user can like, save, and comment on posts.
 Saved posts can be viewed on your own account on the "saved" tab (this is only visible to you) and images a user is tagged in can be viewed through the "tagged" tab of their profile.